America's Town Meeting of the Air: Educational uses

 The show succeeded beyond NBC's expectations, and the six-week trial became permanent.
 As Denny had hoped, listeners not only enjoyed hearing famous newsmakers engaging in discussion but they also enjoyed hearing members of the audience challenging these newsmakers.
 It wasn't long before Denny was receiving fan mail: His first broadcast received about 3,000 letters, much to his surprise.

 By the 1937–8 season, mail averaged between 2,000 and 4,000 letters a week, an amazing number for an educational program.
 It also inspired listeners to form "listener clubs," where members would listen as a group and then discuss the topic themselves.

 America's Town Meeting became so popular in the public discourse that during the late 1930s and into the early 40s, Denny wrote a monthly column for Current History magazine, in which he gave summaries of the major points made by some of his Town Meeting guests, and then gave readers news quizzes.
-And educators found it so useful that Denny and NBC put program listings and what the speakers had said into booklet form, which was disseminated to public school civics teachers.
+Educators found it so useful that Denny and NBC put program listings and what the speakers had said into booklet form, which was disseminated to public school civics teachers.